dkamyshov/ts-astroturf-tools/README.md

 ## Diagnostic messages

-These messages are available if you use plain `css` tag from `astroturf`.
+These messages are available if you use plain `stylesheet` tag from `astroturf`.

 There are two types of diagnostic messages: